 Its beams have warped sightly, smoking inside is now prohibited and the war is over, but knowing that very little about El Comunista has changed since the day it was built in 1890 makes this furtive Chueca wine bar a true living museum.
-It’s a gateway to Madrid’s unrecorded past, which continues to inspire leftie tertulias to this day.
+It’s run by the great-grandson of the founder and is a gateway to Madrid’s unrecorded past, which continues to inspire leftie tertulias to this day.

 - Official name: Tienda de Vinos (El Comunista)

 - Opening hours: Mon-Fri: ~1 pm – 4 pm / ~8.30 pm – 11.45 pm